eerimoq/gqt/README.rst

      │     ■ width: 800
      │     ■ height: 600

-- Keep valid parts of any existing query when reloading the schema.

 - Optionally give schema path on command line.
 For endpoints that does not support schema introspection.